rebroad/breezy-desktop/BREEZY_X11_TECHNICAL.md

 #### 2. Virtual Display Overlay Creation

-An overlay is created that matches the physical monitor's dimensions:
+An overlay is created that matches the physical monitor's dimensions and is positioned at the monitor's location on Mutter's stage:

 ```javascript
 // From extension.js - _effect_enable()